 My earliest memory of witnessing violence stems back to the age of four, when we were living in the backwoods of Kentucky.
 The scene is like a photograph, carried forever in my pocket: My mother is crumpled on the floor and I, a little girl crying, am holding her head, red blood on my favorite, pink nightgown.
 My father would never purposely hit his children, so my brother and I learned quickly to be our mother’s shield.
 When the yelling started, we never left her side; we saw everything.
 We said nothing.
 We upheld the code of reticence that abusers rely on.
 We did not report to teachers, we did not call the police.
 My brother and I did not even talk to each other about our parents.
 We never directly said that our father beat our mother (even now it has never been said aloud between us).
 It was as if it were a secret we kept from ourselves.
 I had no language to say what it was that I saw, so even now my memories of the actual scenarios are skipped over, blurred, silenced.

-The way into my memory of the abuse that occurred is through the doors of the red brick house in Maryland.
+The way into my memory of the abuse is through the doors of the red brick house in Maryland.
 The two years that we lived in that house were the darkest and most magical of my life.
 It was a time when my family was struggling in the recession of the 80’s.
 My father kept losing jobs due to his temper at the workplace, which caused greater stress at home.
 He was ashamed that we were living on my mother’s single income, so the fighting and beatings were incessant.
 Added to that, my mother’s mother had come to live with us because a stroke had rendered her crippled.
 To my father, she was yet another mouth to feed, as well as another witness to his financial impotence.

 Thus, she died by his hands.
 My grandmother’s death, the most horrific act of violence my father committed, was a non-act.
 Starvation is the injury of nothingness; it forces the victim’s body to betray the life that inhabits it.
 It is an empty strike with no sound.
-On the rare occasion that we talk about it now, my mother casts her eyes down and shakes her head at her own words as if gesturing, No, no, no could undo the story.
+On the rare occasion that we talk about it now, my mother closes her eyes and shakes her head as if gesturing, No, no, no, could undo the story.
 My brother never speaks of it.
-I say that this was a time of great magic, as well, because magic is the transformation of daily things into greater vessels of power.
-It was then that I began to gather the familiar potencies of silence and threat, neglect and nurture, and most of all the compulsion for pain.
-It was in that house that I became a sadomasochist.

 My mother’s lavender room was the farthest down the hall.
 From the back window, we could see the branches of the big oak reaching for the house.
 The wallpaper was littered with violets but the room always smelled faintly of rotting carpet, even on dry days.
 During periods of rain, the scent would deepen like an exhalation of odorous breath.
 My mother kept the head of a monster on the top shelf of her closet.
 It was a grey leather bag, wrinkled and creased with a bulbous snout.
 Out of the top, skeins of wormy yarn protruded like spilling intestine.
 I would stare at the monster until it stared back and then squeeze my eyes shut.
 I don’t know why I didn’t just close the closet door.